HFDurkaya/Data_mining_recsys/README.md

 - `transactions.csv`: he training data, consisting of the purchases each customer for each date, as well as additional information.
 Duplicate rows correspond to multiple purchases of the same item.
 - `images\`: A folder of images corresponding to each article_id; images are placed in subfolders starting with the first three digits of the article_id; note, not all article_id values have a corresponding image.

+### For demo purposes, you can use given filtered dataset in the below link.
+This dataset is filtered to have 100 users and their corresponding articles, images, transactions.
+Use the same weights.
+Demo Data: https://drive.google.com/drive/folders/1gQkkSdSpAa1qPzG8dyiKgcIPzFhTw4Gf?usp=drive_link

 ## Model Weights

 The pre-trained model weights msut be stored in the `weights` directory.
 You can load these weights to make predictions without retraining the model.
 Weights can be downloaded from https://drive.google.com/drive/folders/1tY_NE-y1ReUgyW8NgUi_R-D7NKTRtal2?usp=sharing